lookit/lookit-docs/docs/source/frames.rst

-To add custom styles for a pre-existing component, you will need to create a file ``<component-name.scss>`` in the ``addon/styles/components`` directory of ``exp-addons``.
-Then add a line to the top of ``addon/styles/addon.scss``, telling it to use that style.
+To add custom styles for a pre-existing component, you will need to create a file ``<component-name.scss>`` in the ``styles/components`` directory of ``ember-lookit-frameplayer``.
+Then add a line to the top of ``styles/app.scss``, telling it to use that style.
 For example,

 ``@import "components/exp-video-physics";``

-Remember that anything in exp-addons is shared code.
-Below are a few good tips to help your addon stay isolated and distinct, so that it does not affect other projects.
+Remember that anything in ember-lookit-frameplayer is shared code.
+Below are a few good tips to help your new frame stay isolated and distinct, so that it does not affect other projects.

 -  To protect other frames from being affected by your new styles, add a